Skip to main content

 The Equal Employment Opportunity Commission (EEOC) has defined “voluntary” in this context through the financial incentive limit.
 An incentive up to 30% of self-only coverage is deemed to be a level that encourages participation without being coercive, thereby preserving the voluntary nature of the program.
 An incentive deemed too high could be seen as effectively forcing employees to disclose protected health information, which would violate the ADA.

 GINA provides the third and most specific regulatory layer concerning spousal incentives.
-GINA was enacted to prevent discrimination based on genetic information, which is broadly defined to include the of family members.
+GINA was enacted to prevent discrimination based on genetic information, which is broadly defined to include the health information of family members.
 A spouse’s health status, therefore, constitutes genetic information with respect to the employee.

 However, the EEOC created a specific and crucial exception.
 Its final rule on GINA permits an employer to offer a financial incentive to a spouse for providing information about their own health status (e.g. via an HRA), so long as that incentive also adheres to the 30% self-only coverage limit.
 This rule explicitly prohibits any incentive for the disclosure of the spouse’s genetic test results or for information about the health of an employee’s children.